 A recently engaged couple serving as chaperones were also among the dead, local media reported.

 Jonathan Gutierrez, 17, told NBC's "Today" show that after the crash the bus filled with smoke and students broke windows to escape.
 "It was a very surreal moment," he said.

 "All of a sudden I heard people screaming," said Gutierrez, who had been asleep before the impact.

 Pictures from the scene showed the bus reduced to a burned-out chassis resting sideways across the highway.
 Yellow tarps were draped over what appeared to be bodies in the wreckage.

-"The big rig and the bus were both engulfed in flames.
-You are talking about two vehicles that are destroyed.
-There is hardly anything left of the truck," Hoover said.
-(Reporting by Sharon Bernstein in Sacramento, Dana Feldman, Dan Whitcomb and Alex Dobuzinskis in Los Angeles and Eric Johnson in Seattle; Additional reporting by Laila Kearney in San Francisco and Colleen Jenkins from North Carolina; Writing by Steve Gorman; Editing by Cynthia Johnston, Richard Chang, Gunna Dickson, Ken Wills and Pravin Char)
+(Reporting by Sharon Bernstein in Sacramento, Dana Feldman, Dan Whitcomb and Alex Dobuzinskis in Los Angeles and Eric Johnson in Seattle; Additional reporting by Laila Kearney in San Francisco, Jonathan Allen in New York and Colleen Jenkins from North Carolina; Writing by Steve Gorman; Editing by Scott Malone and David Gregorio)